nfdi4plants/nfdi4plants.knowledgebase/src/docs/CONTRIBUTING.md

 4. If edited or added existing content, please assign the original author during your pull-request to review your changes.

-  - The github user name of the original author is stored in the yaml block on top under `author_github`
+  - The github user name of the original author is stored in the yaml block on top under `author // github`
   - During the pull-request mention the author via `@<author_github>`.

 > :warning: This is not a full-fledged GitHub tutorial.
 Please refer to available tutorials online or contact the Knowledge Base curators.